-Editor’s Note: This Cape Town 2010 Advance Paper has been written by Grant Lovejoy as an overview of the topic to be discussed at the Multiplex session on “How To Communicate the Truth to Four Billion Oral Learners.”
-Responses to this paper through the Lausanne Global Conversation will be fed back to the author and others to help shape their final presentations at the Congress.
+Editor’s Note: This Cape Town 2010 Advance Paper was written by Grant Lovejoy as an overview of the topic to be discussed at the related session on “How To Communicate the Truth to Four Billion Oral Learners” at the Cape Town 2010 Congress.
+Responses to this paper through the Lausanne Global Conversation were fed back to the author and others to help shape their final presentations at the Congress.

 With many similar parables Jesus spoke the word to them, as much as they could understand.
 Mk.
 4:33 NIV

 Jesus knew the value of parables.
 Mark says Jesus used parables deliberately, in light of his audience and their ability to understand.
 Jesus also used other kinds of stories, object lessons, miracles, and his own example to teach.
 In these and other ways Jesus demonstrated himself to be an audience-sensitive communicator.
 The very fact that Jesus became human shows God’s willingness to meet humanity on our level.
 Jesus spoke the common language; he used familiar objects, concepts, and communication forms to reveal God and his message.
 Jesus taught as his listeners were able to understand.

 After Jesus returned to heaven, ordinary people spread his teachings and the stories of his life.
 Followers of Jesus are still telling his story (and his stories) to those who need the gospel.
 We show ourselves to be like Jesus when we seek to present God’s truth in the ways that ordinary people can understand it.
 By this approach, we demonstrate Christian love, humility, and service.

 The most understandable ways to present God’s message are the ones that people already know, the methods that they have used for generations.
 In many places around the world, these favorite methods are traditional oral art forms.
 Oral arts include storytelling, music and singing, poetry, proverbs, drama and ceremonies.
 They can be extraordinarily effective.